wtybest/FreeFlux/README.md

 S-lab, Nanyang Technological University;  Microsoft GenAI

+> This repository hosts the official PyTorch implementation of the paper: "**FreeFlux: Understanding and Exploiting Layer-Specific Roles in RoPE-Based MMDiT for Versatile Image Editing**".

+![teaser](./assets/teaser.jpg)

 **Leveraging the layer-specific roles in RoPE-based MMDiT we discovered, versatile training-free image editing is tailored to different task characteristics, including non-rigid editing, object addition, background replacement, object movement, and outpainting.**

-![teaser](./assets/teaser.jpg)